- Urgent Care

 The best medicine will depend on the cause of your sore throat.

-Antibiotics are not always the best course of treatment for a sore throat.
-If you have a viral infection, antibiotic treatment will be ineffective.
+Antibiotics are rarely the best course of treatment for a sore throat.
+If you have a viral infection, antibiotic treatment will not work and could cause unwanted side effects.
 If you have a bacterial infection, your doctor may provide an antibiotic prescription to fight the infection.

 How long does acute pharyngitis last?